WindowsAPI/MedalTVWatermarkRemover/README.md

 - If the download fails, check your internet connection and try again.

 - If you encounter permission errors, try running the script as an administrator.

+# This project is for educational and research purposes only.
+I am not responsible for any misuse of this software.
+By using this tool, you agree that you are solely responsible for any consequences that may arise.